- How is female reproductive anatomy involved in the conception of a baby?

 There are many resources and supporting communities for those in any stage of treatment.
 These communities are available both online and in person.
 Speak with your provider, nurse, or clinical team to identify the best resources based on your needs.

-Are there egg/sperm/embryo storage facilities at the KP IVF Center?
+Are there egg/sperm/embryo storage facilities at KP?

 Courtesy storage only applies to samples kept at Kaiser Permanente for the first 6 months of storage.
 Certain cases require that tissue be sent to our third-party storage facility immediately.
 In these cases, short-term courtesy storage does not apply, and patients are responsible for storage fees in these cases.